Angela Lansbury: Career breakthrough: 1942–1945

 Macgill secured work in a Canadian touring production of Tonight at 8:30, and was joined by her daughter.
-There, Lansbury gained her first theatrical job as a nightclub act at the Samovar Club, Montreal, singing songs by Noël Coward.
-Although 16 years old, she claimed to be 19 to secure the job.
+There, the 16-year-old Lansbury gained her first theatrical job as a nightclub act at the Samovar Club, Montreal, claiming to be 19 and singing songs by Noël Coward.
 Lansbury returned to New York City in August 1942, but her mother had moved to Hollywood, Los Angeles, to resurrect her cinematic career; Lansbury and her brothers followed.
 Moving into a bungalow in Laurel Canyon, both Lansbury and her mother obtained Christmas jobs at the Bullocks Wilshire department store in Los Angeles; Macgill was sacked for incompetence, leaving the family to subsist on Lansbury's wages of $28 a week.
 Befriending a group of gay men, Lansbury became privy to the city's underground gay scene.
-With her mother, she attended lectures by the spiritual guru Jiddu Krishnamurti, at one of these meeting the writer Aldous Huxley.
+With her mother, she attended lectures by the spiritual guru Jiddu Krishnamurti – at one of these, meeting the writer Aldous Huxley.

 At a party hosted by her mother, Lansbury met John van Druten, who had recently co-authored a script for Gaslight (1944), a mystery-thriller based on Patrick Hamilton's 1938 play, Gas Light.
 The film was being directed by George Cukor and starred Ingrid Bergman in the lead role of Paula Alquist, a woman in Victorian London being psychologically tormented by her husband.
 Druten suggested that Lansbury would be perfect for the role of Nancy Oliver, a cockney maid; she was accepted for the part, although, since she was only 17, a social worker had to accompany her on the set.
 Obtaining an agent, Earl Kramer, she was signed to a seven-year contract with MGM, earning $500 a week.
-Gaslight received mixed critical reviews, although Lansbury's role was widely praised and earned her a nomination for the Academy Award for Best Supporting Actress.
+Gaslight received critical acclaim, and Lansbury's performance was widely praised, earning her a nomination for the Academy Award for Best Supporting Actress.

 Her next film appearance was as Edwina Brown in National Velvet (1944); the film became a major commercial success and Lansbury developed a lifelong friendship with co-star Elizabeth Taylor.
 Lansbury next starred in The Picture of Dorian Gray (1945), a cinematic adaptation of Wilde's 1890 novel of the same name, which was again set in Victorian London.
-Directed by Albert Lewin, Lansbury was cast as Sybil Vane, a working class music hall singer who falls in love with the protagonist, Dorian Gray (Hurd Hatfield).
+Directed by Albert Lewin, Lansbury was cast as Sybil Vane, a working-class music hall singer who falls in love with the protagonist, Dorian Gray (Hurd Hatfield).
 Although the film was not a financial success, Lansbury's performance once more drew praise, earning her a Golden Globe Award, and she was again nominated for Best Supporting Actress at the Academy Awards, losing to Anne Revere, her co-star in National Velvet.